ucx

 Writes a character to a buffer.

 The least significant byte of the argument is written to the buffer.
-If the end of the buffer is reached and CX_BUFFER_AUTO_EXTEND feature is enabled, the buffer capacity is extended by cxBufferMinimumCapacity().
-If the feature is disabled or buffer extension fails, EOF is returned.
+If the end of the buffer is reached and CX_BUFFER_AUTO_EXTEND feature is enabled, the buffer capacity is extended, unless a limit set by cxBufferMaximumCapacity() is reached.
+If the feature is disabled or the buffer extension fails, EOF is returned.

-On successful write, the position of the buffer is increased.
+On successful writing, the position of the buffer is increased.

 If you just want to write a null-terminator at the current position, you should use cxBufferTerminate() instead.